ralphjsmit/filament/packages/forms/docs/10-rich-editor.md

 Each nested array in the main array represents a group of buttons in the toolbar.

 Additional tools available in the toolbar include:
-* `table` - Creates a table in the editor with a default size of 3 columns, 2 rows and a header row.
+* `table` - Creates a table in the editor with a default layout of 3 columns and 3 rows, with the first row configured as a header row.
 * `tableRemove` - Removes the table.
 * `tableColumnAddBefore` - Adds a new column to the left of the current column.
 * `tableColumnDelete` - Deletes the current column.